jzw19/calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Instructions
+1. Clone the repo.
+You will need to have NPM and Yarn installed.
+Please follow instructions on their respective websites if this is something you need to do.
+2. You may need to run __yarn install__ to install packages.
+3. Run __yarn start__ to start the application.
+4. Click buttons to interact with the calculator.
+You cannot type in the display as of right now.

 ## Available Scripts

 In the project directory, you can run: